Expand your business website’s capabilities to achieve valuable marketing goals.

 Your business website’s domain name should be branded and specific.
 Avoid general, forgettable names at all costs.
 The only exception to this rule is in the top-level domain.
 Most US website visitors consider the .com extension the most trustworthy and credible option.
 Unless you have a very good reason not to, you should probably register .com alongside any other top-level domains you want to use.

 Your choice of web hosting service can deeply impact your website’s performance.
 Your web host operates and maintains the server where your website lives.
 Every line of code on your website is processed on that server, so there’s good reason to invest in a powerful hosting solution.

 There are three basic types of hosting services:

 - Shared hosting puts your website alongside others on a single server.
 Each website on the server shares resources, making the service somewhat inconsistent.
 This is the cheapest hosting option available, and the least appropriate for business websites.

 - Dedicated hosting gives you a single server that only hosts your website.
 This gives you much more control over the way your website works, but it also requires you to manage the server manually.
 If you hire a third party to create your site, this is the kind of hosting they’ll recommend.

 - Managed hosting offers a scalable solution for business website owners who plan for growth, but don’t want to pay for server resources they aren’t using yet.
 A managed hosting provider takes care of server management and configuration for you so that you can focus on what you do best – growing your business.

-To learn more about web hosting types and how to choose the best one for your business, make sure to read our complete guide on this topic:
+To learn more about how to choose a web hosting service for small and medium businesses, make sure to read our complete guide on this topic.